ao link

 Related Research: Port and Terminal Sector

 For access to port traffic data behind these Port Throughput Indices, along with the latest port call and port performance analytics, subscribe to Drewry’s Ports and Terminals Insight.
-This is a quarterly report (PDF) covering the latest developments in the container ports and terminals market, accompanied by a new monthly report (PDF) providing regular port congestion and performance monitoring (powered by Drewry AIS analytics).
-It looks behind the data and topical issues to answer both the ‘cause’ and ‘effect’ questions that matter most to senior industry stakeholders.
+Together with quarterly report (PDF) covering the latest developments in the container ports and terminals market, subscribers also receive a monthly update (PDF) providing the latest port congestion and performance insights powered by Drewry AIS analytics.
+Ports and Terminals Insight looks behind the data and market trends and issues to answer both the ‘cause’ and ‘effect’ questions that matter most to senior industry stakeholders.

-The monthly PDF report includes regular updates and analysis of port performance and congestion across global and 8 regional port markets, powered by Drewry AIS analytics:
+Monthly PDF reports updates provide analysis of port performance and congestion across global and 8 regional port markets:

 • Monthly port throughput growth trend analysis